MERIC's Fun Facts for the Holidays

 "Black Friday" is the Friday following Thanksgiving Day, which is the beginning of the traditional holiday shopping season.
 Black Friday weekend encompasses the days of Thanksgiving through Sunday.

-The number of shoppers out during Black Friday weekend in 2012.
+The number of shoppers out in stores during Black Friday weekend in 2015.

 The number one item purchased on Black Friday.
-Almost six in ten of Black Friday shoppers purchased clothing or accessories.
+Over half of Black Friday shoppers purchased clothing or accessories.

 Cyber Monday Facts

 "Cyber Monday" is the first Monday after Black Friday designated for the start of the online shopping season.